pgcentralfoundation/pgrx/docs/src/extension/install.md

 # Installing a PGRX Extension

-In most cases, you can simply use `cargo pgrx install` and it will take care of everything.
+While developing, you can usually use `cargo pgrx install` and it will take care of everything.
 Some extensions require more configuration than that in order to install on a database server, and there are a few caveats to keep in mind.